threefoldtech/Planetary-Network/src/README.md

 # yggdrasil-desktop-client
-A desktop client for yggdrasil for windows, macos and ubuntu.
+A desktop client for yggdrasil for Windows, OSX and Linux.
 Made with go and QT bindings.

 # Research